How to prepare

-BMAT (BioMedical Admissions Test) and UKCAT (UK Clinical Aptitude Test) are tests used as part of a selection process by a some medical, dental and veterinary schools to select suitable candidates applying for their courses.
-The BMAT is a 2-hour pen-and-paper test which comprises of 3 sections and the UKCAT is a 2-hour exam which consists of five parts.
+BMAT (BioMedical Admissions Test) and UCAT (University Clinical Aptitude Test) are tests used as part of a selection process by a some medical, dental and veterinary schools to select suitable candidates applying for their courses.
+The BMAT is a 2-hour pen-and-paper test which comprises of three sections and the UCAT is a two-hour exam which consists of five parts.

-For candidates who have a documented medical condition or disability and require additional time to sit the UKCAT exam, the UKCATSEN (UK Clinical Aptitude Test Special Educational Needs) will offer an extra 25% testing time and applicants can request a particular test-centre environment in advance of their test.
+For candidates who have a documented medical condition or disability and require additional time to sit the UCAT exam, the UCATSEN (University Clinical Aptitude Test Special Educational Needs) will offer an extra 25% testing time and applicants can request a particular test-centre environment in advance of their test.

-For further information on BMAT and UKCAT, please view the following links:
+For further information on BMAT and UCAT, please view the following links: